sindresorhus/execa/docs/input.md

 })`npm run build`;
 ```

-When passing `'pipe'` to an additional file descriptor, Execa cannot tell whether it is meant for input or output, so it defaults to output.
-To use it for input instead, such as when [streaming](streams.md#different-file-descriptor) to it, pass `{value: 'pipe', input: true}`.
+Some values have an ambiguous direction on an additional file descriptor: Execa cannot tell whether they are meant for input or output, so they default to output.
+This applies to `'pipe'`, `'inherit'`, [files](output.md#file-output) and [transforms](transform.md).
+To use one for input instead, such as when [streaming](streams.md#different-file-descriptor) to it, wrap it as `{value, input: true}`.

 ```js
 import {pipeline} from 'node:stream/promises';